majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 The paper does not investigate whether an inferred human objective remains meaningful when optimized under substantially different dynamics or morphology.

-There is no:
+There is no demonstrated:

-[
-\text{Human dynamics}
-\rightarrow
-\text{different humanoid dynamics}
-]
+**Human dynamics → different humanoid dynamics**

 transfer problem.

-This is important because our target system is the Unitree H1, whose dynamics, actuation, contacts, and constraints differ substantially from those of a human.
+This is important for our project because the target system is the Unitree H1, whose morphology, dynamics, actuation limits, contacts, and physical constraints differ from those of a human.

 ---

 #### 7.5 No model-based humanoid control

-The learned objective is not demonstrated as the central cost of a modern whole-body humanoid MPC operating under realistic robot dynamics and constraints.
+The learned objective is not demonstrated as the central cost of a whole-body humanoid MPC operating under realistic robot dynamics and physical constraints.

-Therefore, the paper does not establish:
+Therefore, the paper does not establish the pipeline:

-[
-\text{Learned Human Objective}
-+
-\text{H1 Dynamics}
-+
-\text{H1 Constraints}
-\rightarrow
-\text{MPC}
-]
+**Learned Human Objective + H1 Dynamics + H1 Constraints → MPC**

+This remains a separate problem for our project.

 ---

-#### 7.6 Generalization
+#### 7.6 Limited generalization scope

-The study primarily evaluates the ability of the candidate cost formulations to explain the studied arm-reaching behavior.
+The study evaluates how well candidate cost formulations explain the studied human arm-reaching behavior.

-It does not establish generalization of an inferred objective across:
+It does not establish generalization of the inferred objective across:

 * different robot morphologies,
-* different dynamics,
+* substantially different dynamics,
-* substantially different tasks,
+* locomotion tasks,
-* disturbances,
 * contact conditions,
+* external disturbances,
-* or unseen locomotion environments.
+* or unseen humanoid environments.

 ---